- You are here:

 The Georgia Tech Police Department will place a cancelation message, along with any updates, on the Inclement Weather Hotline that can be reached by calling (404) 894-0500.

-SmartRAD is Georgia Tech's weather information and monitoring system that delivers the best available weather information in real-time, from sources such as the U.S. Geological Survey, National Weather Service and the National Lightening Detection Network.
+SmartRAD is Georgia Tech's weather information and monitoring system that delivers the best available weather information in real-time, from sources such as the U.S. Geological Survey, National Weather Service and the National Lightning Detection Network.
 With a visit to www.police.gatech.edu/weather.htm, students, faculty and staff can subscribe to SmartRAD and receive e-mail notification of potentially hazardous weather.